TranThanhTuan2509/video2command-v2/README.md

 "[Watch and Act: Learning Robotic Manipulation From Visual Demonstration](https://www.researchgate.net/publication/369127059_Watch_and_Act_Learning_Robotic_Manipulation_From_Visual_Demonstration)".

-`This model was revised by Thanh Tuan in 2024`
+`This model was replicated by Thanh Tuan`

 - Using both CNNs and RNNs are not enough to understand captured actions and interacted objects.
 According to `Watch and Act`, a new model was proposed some new methods for video understanding problems.